Ask Dog Lady Monica Collins

 The Salem News

 Monica Collins offers advice on dogs, life and love.
-Follow “Ask Dog Lady” at askdoglady.com or facebook.com/askdoglady.
-Write firstname.lastname@example.org.
+Her website is www.askdoglady.com.
+Contact her at firstname.lastname@example.org or at facebook.com/askdoglady.